 After graduating from Ohio State, Smith spent six seasons in professional hockey, including five full seasons in the American Hockey League (AHL) and the International Hockey League (IHL) and a brief period in the East Coast Hockey League (ECHL).
 He was under contract with the New York Rangers in 1994-95.
 Smith has spent his summers coaching young players and adults as a director and head instructor at numerous camps across the United States and Canada.

-In addition to his responsibilities at Canisius, Smith serves on the board of directors at College Hockey Inc. and is a vice president with the American Hockey Coaches Association in charge of convention planning.
+In addition to his responsibilities at Canisius, Smith serves on the board of directors at College Hockey Inc.

 Smith and his wife, Susan, have two daughters, Ellis and Kylie.
 Susan is the Director for Interdisciplinary Degree Programs at the University at Buffalo.